Thomasdev18/ts-fivem-react-mantine-boilerplate/README.md

 # TS FiveM React TS Mantine Boilerplate

-This is a boilerplate for creating React applications using TypeScript and Mantine V6, specifically tailored for FiveM development.
+This is a boilerplate for creating React applications using TypeScript and Mantine V6.
 If you prefer to use Mantine V7, you can change the package version accordingly.

 ## Getting Started